xonq/tutorials/funannotate.md

 ```
 NOTE - Only use the environment to run Funannotate commands.
 To deactivate press CTRL + D or run `exit`.

-NOTE -To submit an OSC job you will have to create a `.sh` to run within the container.
+NOTE - To submit an OSC job you will have to create a `.sh` to run within the container.
 See 2.
 Gene Prediction.

 <br />